 Building Family Values Through Prayer and Bible Study Together

 When you consider family values, you have to also consider the reason these values are important to you and your family.
+What moral compass are you using to determine what is determining your core values in life?
 In the classic children’s song about the wise man building his house on the rock, as you build and develop strong family values, you want those values to be founded on God’s word.

 Developing a consistent prayer and devotional time for your family is critical even when they are very young.
 Children feel loved and cared for when they are raised in an environment of healthy routines and focus on Jesus’ love for them.
 Here are some ways to develop your family’s prayer and Bible study.